The short answer

 Form Health is not the right pick if you're a healthy first-time GLP-1 patient without comorbidities looking for the fastest cheapest path to a script.
 The clinical depth is overkill for that patient profile, and you're paying $120 more per month than Mochi or Henry for clinical thoroughness you don't currently need.
 For straightforward cash-pay compounded, Mochi or Henry are the right picks.

 Form Health is also not the right pick if you specifically want speed.
-The 5 to 7 day intake timeline reflects the full workup, which is a feature for patients who need it but a bug for patients who don't.
+The 5 to 7 day intake timeline reflects the full workup.
+That is a feature for patients who need it and a bug for patients who don't.
 If you're a switcher with a documented dose history and just need a refill channel, Hims or Henry deliver faster without the diagnostic overhead.

 And Form Health doesn't fit if you want the cheapest insured path.
 PlushCare is also in-network with major commercial plans, has lower membership fees and gets you to the PA submission within 24 hours.
 Form Health's clinical edge is on the PA letter quality and step-therapy cases; PlushCare wins on speed and cost for plain-vanilla PA submissions.